JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/getting_started.md

 spanning trees for the cluster graph that together cover all its edges (i.e. neighbor cluster pairs).
 Each spanning tree is represented as a sequence of edges following some preorder traversal of `ct`.
+See section [Message schedules](@ref) for more details on message schedules.

 Since `ct` is a clique tree, there is a single spanning tree (`sched[1]`).
 We extract and display the preorder sequence of edges from `sched[1]`.
-For example, `NonAfricanI3` is the root cluster of `ct`, and `KaritianaH1` is a leaf cluster.
+In this example, `NonAfricanI3` is the root cluster of `ct`, and `KaritianaH1` is a leaf cluster.

 ```jldoctest getting_started